1 Introduction

 If the operand is a sequence that contains at least one node,

-its effective boolean value is true
+its effective boolean value is true.

 In any other case, operands are converted to boolean (see 5.3 Type Conversions) to get effective boolean values.

-An AND expression returns true
+An AND expression returns true if the

-effective boolean values of both of its operands are true
+effective boolean values of both of its operands are true;

-otherwise it returns false
+otherwise it returns false.

-An OR expression returns false
+An OR expression returns false if the

 effective boolean values of both of its operands are

-; otherwise it returns true
+false; otherwise it returns true.

 In addition to logical expressions, XPath provides a function named not() that takes a general sequence as parameter and returns a boolean value.